fmnoise/flow/README.md

 Let's see what's going on here:

-`fail` is just a small wrapper around Clojure's core `ex-info` which allows to call it with single argument
+`fail` is just a small wrapper around Clojure's core `ex-info` which allows to call it with single argument.
+There's also `fail?` helper which checks if given value is an instance of `Throwable`.

 `then` accepts value and a function, if value is not an exception instance, it calls function on it, returning result, otherwise it returns given exception instance